covrig/homeassistant-gcharts-card/README.md

 NO NEED TO RESTART HASS EVERY TIME YOU CHANGE AN OPTION.
 TO TEST YOUR CHANGES JUST CLEAR YOUR CACHE OR USE A NEW INCONGNITO WINDOW (AFTER EACH CHANGE).

-I decided not creata config options under the `customize` since I will limit the configuration options.
+I didn't create any config options under the `customize` section since the option list is extremly long.
 I will work in adding all chart types.
 Maybe others will contribute.
 ## Features
 * Updates in real time;